goyalxatul/AWS-CI-CD-Project/README.md

 ![Project Architecture](./structure.png)

-Project Workflow
+Project Workflow:

-Bitbucket as Code Source
+1.Bitbucket as Code Source:
 The source code is managed in a Bitbucket repository.
 Any changes pushed to the repository trigger the AWS CodePipeline, initiating the CI/CD process.

-AWS CodePipeline
+2.AWS CodePipeline:
 Serves as the backbone of the CI/CD process.
 Fetches the source code from Bitbucket, runs the build process using AWS CodeBuild, and deploys the final artifact to AWS Elastic Beanstalk.

-AWS CodeBuild
+3.AWS CodeBuild:
 Compiles the code, runs tests, and prepares the build artifacts for deployment.
 It uses the buildspec.yml file in the repository to define the build instructions.

-AWS Elastic Beanstalk
+4.AWS Elastic Beanstalk:
 Manages the deployment of the application.
 Automatically provisions and scales infrastructure (e.g., EC2 instances, load balancers) to host the application.

-Scaling and Monitoring
+5.Scaling and Monitoring:
 AWS Elastic Beanstalk provides automatic scaling based on traffic and integrated monitoring for performance and availability.

 Prerequisites
 To set up and use this CI/CD pipeline, ensure you have the following: